 “I heard you’ve been telling people I write awful labs.”
 I was direct and went straight to the point.

 She looked at me in confusion and informed me that no, she would never slander me behind my back like that.
 Immediately, I assumed that she must be lying to me.
 After all, why would Tom tell me a made-up story?
 I decided that there must be some truth to what he had said and said so to Emma.
 I could see that I’ve infuriated her, for she looked at me with rage-filled eyes and suddenly the tone of her voice changed.
 She began to deny my accusations and rambled on furiously about how she couldn’t believe I would ever listen to Tom’s lies like this.
 What had previously been a carefree chat suddenly turned into malicious accusations and spiteful looks being shot back and forth between us.
 The angrier she became, the more convinced I was that Tom had been right.
-I can’t explain why, but in the moment, the livid, rambling girl before me looked more guilty than ever.
-She could tell that I didn’t believe her and with a sudden sudden halt in her angry speech, she shook her head at me and stormed off.
+I can’t explain why, but in the moment, the livid, rambling girl before me looked guiltier than ever.
+She could tell that I didn’t believe her and with a sudden halt in her angry speech, she shook her head at me and stormed off.
 Both of us understood that chemistry labs are hardly matters worth being this angry over, but because we’ve never fought like this before in the entire course of our friendship, neither of us knew how to react in this situation.
 We did not speak to each other for the rest of the night, and for some reason, we could not bring ourselves to confront each other again.
 So for the remaining days of the trip, we both stayed silent.
 Even after we returned to L.A., we continued the mutual silent treatment as it became increasingly evident that we both considered ourselves to be in the right.
 A few days turned into a week, and a week extended into two weeks.
 We were still not talking to each other, and I decided something must be done to resolve the situation.